gustavooth/samp_plugin_raw/README.md

 # Samp plugin raw

+Simple template to create plugins and gamemodes for samp using c/c++.

 ## What you need to know

  - GTA sa and samp use 32-bit architecture.
 The plugin also needs to be compiled for 32-bit.